Do not practice homosexuality, having sex with another man as with a woman. It is a detestable sin. (Leviticus 18:22)

 That doesn’t begin to dig into the struggle between the desire to do right and the lust for sin faced by Christians who struggle in this area.
 It doesn’t begin to delve into the war someone in the closet has both against culture and their own seemingly overwhelming passions.
 I don’t struggle with this temptation and so I cannot begin to address the trial, the difficulty, one who faces it must go through.
 Yes, I have other struggles, but I will not demean others by trying to compare apples and oranges.
 Your struggle is yours, mine is mine, we can have sympathy but not empathy.
 Only God can do that and He does.
 Our struggle against sin, whatever that sin, should not be whispered around as taboo, and it does not deserve to be mocked as comedy.
 We must also be sure not to simply accept it as normal.
 Scripture is authoritative.
 It is our standard for faith and conduct.
 It is unjust to use it as a weapon to abuse others, but neither can it be rationalized, downplayed, or marginalized.
 It is what it is.
 Our job is to surrender.

-God, I pray that You help us to look to You and to Your word as the standard of right and wrong.
+I pray that You help us to look to You and to Your word as the standard of right and wrong.
 Don’t let us be swayed by what culture dictates.
 Don’t let us be convinced by our own conscience or passions.
 You are the standard for what is right.
 Your truth is the plumb line for holiness.
 And it is only Your mercy and grace that gives us the strength to overcome evil.
-In every struggle, let us approach Your throne or grace with confidence knowing that You love us and care for us no matter how we were born and no matter what ways we have rebelled against You.
-Let Your love conquer in our lives.
+In every struggle, let us approach Your throne of grace with confidence knowing that You love us and care for us no matter how we were born and no matter what ways we have rebelled against You.
+Let Your love conquer through our lives.